Bomin75/notes/content/BIOA01/Cell Biology and Metabolism/index.md

 - ATP stores potential energy using the bonds connecting the phosphate groups
 - The energy level stored in each bond is different
 - The highest energy bond is at the outer layer
+- ATP is used in cellular activities e.g., antiporter activation
+- ATP is used in organismal activities e.g., muscle contractions

 ### Metabolism